Raghav-Kamath/Billing-app-backend/README.md

 Download MongoDB Community Server from the official website  - https://www.mongodb.com/try/download/community?tck=docs_server

-Install all the dependenies using
+Install all the dependencies using

       $ npm i

 Run the development server using

       $ npm devstart

 There is dummy data in the function which we can use to run